boymaas/clocks/README.markdown

     (defroutes example
        (PAGE "/ajax-page" my-interactive-page))

+`defpage` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.

+This is implemented by scanning the source for special forms.

+`block` indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots

+`PAGE` clocks exports a new route parameter for clojure called `PAGE` which can be used to set a route to the page.
+For example:

+       (PAGE "/" index)

+Which will generate all the routes neccessary to render all individual blocks of code.

 Routes and seperate functions are created to seperate blocks of functionality.
 In this case level3 can be reached by sending a request to: